 AMY GOODMAN: And how many people work there?
 How are the flowers grown?
 What happens to you?

-BEATRIZ FUENTES: [translated] There are 90,000 workers in the Colombian flower industry, and 65% of them are women.
+BEATRIZ FUENTES: [translated] There are 90,000 workers in the Colombian flower industry, and 65 percent of them are women.
 Most of them are single mothers.
 At my particular plantation, there used to be 1,600 workers, but due to the closure of the factory and the plantation, which Dole authorized last October 12th, we’re now only 150 workers.
 The process of growing a flower involves planting the rose plant, weeding, making sure there are no illnesses, harvesting, classifying and packing the flowers.
 But during this whole process, we encounter a lot of problems.

 AMY GOODMAN: What kinds of problems?